enginebai/Algorithms/topics/graph.md

 ) {
     // Initialize all vertices with color, inifinite distance and null predecessor. var visitState: VisitState = NOT_VISIT
-    // Store the distance from source to this node var distance: Int = Int.MAX
+    // Store the distance from source to this node (optional property) var distance: Int = Int.MAX
-    // Store to construct the shortest path var predecessor: Node<T>? = null
+    // Store to construct the shortest path (optional property) var predecessor: Node<T>? = null
 }